-Also of high apparent importance were the series of unnamed ponds connected to Brushkana Creek in the Denali Corridor and, secondarily, the unnamed water bodies east of Cantwell (Figure 5.1-2, Table 5.1-2).
+Also of high apparent importance were the series of unnamed ponds connected to Brushkana Creek in the Denali Corridor and, secondarily, the unnamed water bodies east of Cantwell (Figure 5.1-4, Table 5.1-2).
 The relatively small, shallow water bodies connected to Brushkana Creek were consistently used by very high numbers of birds (Table 5.1-2) and, like Murder Lake, were kept open by stream flow after other shallow ponds in the area had frozen.
-At a higher elevation than Murder Lake, these ponds were not available as early in the spring or as late in the fall, but they supported high densities of birds through the second week of October.
-Accurate surface area measurements are not yet available for these water bodies, and they were not included in importance value analyses conducted in the 1980s or in 2013.
+At a higher elevation than Murder Lake, these ponds were not available as early in the spring or as late in the fall, but they supported high densities of birds through mid-late September.
+Some of the water bodies connected to Brushkana Creek and some of those east of Cantwell fall within the footprint of the Denali West Corridor.